-Please note that some of the information may be triggering for some individuals.
-If you need immediate assistance please call your local crisis services.
+Please note that the information may be triggering for some folx.
+If you need immediate assistance, please call your local crisis services.
 Please note that this article uses person-centred versus identity-centred language at the experts' request: folx with FASD.

 Alcohol is a known teratogen, an agent that can disturb the development of an embryo or fetus.
 No woman drinks to harm their child.
 Prenatal Alcohol Exposure can occur for various reasons including, but not limited to: not knowing you are pregnant, not knowing the risks, addiction, and inadequate prenatal care.

-Fetal alcohol syndrome (FAS) was first coined in 1973 to describe individuals who had been prenatally exposed to amounts of alcohol and demonstrated a particular pattern of facial characteristics, growth delay and brain impairment.
+Fetal alcohol syndrome (FAS) was first coined in 1973 to describe individuals who had been prenatally exposed to amounts of alcohol and demonstrated a particular pattern.

-Now, Fetal Alcohol Spectrum Disorder (FASD) is a diagnostic term used to describe impacts on the brain and body of individuals prenatally exposed to alcohol.
+Fetal Alcohol Spectrum Disorder (FASD) is a diagnostic term used to describe impacts on the brain and body of folx prenatally exposed to alcohol.

 Previous estimates claimed that one in every hundred Canadians have FASD.
-Current studies suggest that number is closer to four to five per cent, around 1.4 million people.
+Current studies suggest that the number is closer to four to five percent, around 1.4 million people.

 Despite 40 years of public health campaigns warning against the risks associated with alcohol use in pregnancy, prevalence does not appear to be decreasing.
-A common misconception is that FASD is associated with social, ethnic, or cultural background, but the majority of women in Canada drink alcohol.
+A common misconception is that FASD is associated with social, ethnic, or cultural background, but most women in Canada drink alcohol.
 FASD can affect all cultures and ethnicities that consume alcohol.

-It is our goal to help individuals with FASD and other neurodiversities understand the areas where they shine and navigate the areas where supports can help.
-It is our belief that FASD is a part of an individuals life, it is not who they are.
+Our goal is to help folx with FASD and other neurodiversity understand the areas where they shine and navigate the areas where supports can help.
+We believe that FASD is a part of an individual's life; it is not who they are.

 FASD Counselling and Consulting offers BC's only FASD tailored play therapy and expressive arts services.